ecksbee/agartha/README.md

     - Ensure that root or administrative accounts are deleted or disabled in the oeprating system.
     - Ensure that virtual machines and workloads are immutable.
 Once the virtual machine instance and workloads are deployed, they cannot be changed.
     - Ensure that the operating system and workloads are evergreen.
 The virtual machines should be rebooting every night in order to apply the latest updates.
 On reboot, the operating system should deploy the latest workloads and discard the old workloads.
-- Only use high-strength cryptographic keys for authentication (ED25519 only)
+- Consider using high-strength cryptographic keys for authentication (e.g. ED25519 is highly recommended)
 - Firewall with layer 3 and layer 7 protection serves as the edge of the trust zone.
 There should be no more than three people at any given time with administrative access to machines within the trust zone.
 This access must be reviewed and assessed periodically (every quarter for starters).

 # Web Experience